tfsec/tfsec.github.io/_docs/azure/authorization/limit-role-actions.md

 ---
+title: azure-authorization-limit-role-actions
-title: Roles limited to the required actions
+description: Roles limited to the required actions
 shortcode: azure-authorization-limit-role-actions
 legacy:
 summary: Roles limited to the required actions